CalcProgrammer1/TouchpadEmulator/README.md

 Compiling:

-* `gcc TouchpadEmulator.c -o TouchpadEmulator`
+* `sh compile.sh`

-Determine Input Events:
+Input Events:

-* Start by running `cat /dev/input/event0`.
-Press the volume keys and touch the touchscreen.
-If it spams unreadable characters to the terminal when you use the input device, you've found the correct event.
-If not, move on to `event1` and try again.
-You will want to find the `event` for both the volume key and the touchscreen.
+* Touchpad Emulator now uses input event names to automatically determine the event IDs.
+The event names are currently hard-coded to be PinePhone-specific, but I plan to move this to a config file soon.
+  * Touchscreen: "Goodix Capacitive TouchScreen"
+  * Buttons: "1c21800.lradc"

 Running:

-* `sudo modprobe uinput`
-* `sudo chmod 777 /dev/uinput`
-    * Could probably set up a udev rule here
-* `./TouchpadEmulator /dev/input/eventX /dev/input/eventY`
-    * `/dev/input/eventX` - Replace with input event for touchscreen
-    * `/dev/input/eventY` - Replace with input event for GPIO keys (volume up/down)
+* `sh LaunchTouchpadEmulator.sh`

+Installing:

+* After installing, you can open from the app list and type the sudo password in the prompt
+    * Copy TouchpadEmulator and LaunchTouchpadEmulator.sh to /usr/bin
+    * Copy TouchpadEmulator.desktop to /usr/share/applications
+    * Copy TouchpadEmulator.png to /usr/share/icons

 Controls:

 * Volume Up enables Touchpad Mouse mode
-    * If already in Touchpad Mouse mode, Volume Up cycles through rotations - 0, 90, 180, 270 and back to 0

 * Volume Down enables Touchscreen mode
-    * If already in Touchscreen mode, in the keyboard_toggle branch, Volume Down toggles on-screen keyboard on and off
+    * If already in Touchscreen mode, Volume Down toggles on-screen keyboard on and off

 * Holding either Volume button for 3 seconds closes the program